The Best of Barcelona and Andalusia:

 - Dana Facaros and Michael Pauls – Andalucia Cadagon Guide

-We’ll learn about the making of Sherry when we visit small family run bodegas, and we’ll learn how to make Salmorejo and Paella Valenciana in our private cooking class.
+In the Andalusian city of Seville, we’ll visit the King’s Royal Palace (the Alcazar) and the largest Cathedral in the world, and we’ll learn how to make Salmorejo and Paella Valenciana in our private cooking class.
 We’ll experience the ancient dance of flamenco being performed by the men and women whose passion keeps it alive.

 We’ll discover the “art” of eating tapas.